Missouri adults would be able to buy and use recreational marijuana under a bill being considered by a state House panel.

 It is sponsored by Democratic Rep. Chris Kelly, of Columbia.
 The House public safety committee held a hearing on the measure Monday, but did not take a vote.

-The Democratic proposal faces an uphill battle in Missouri's Republican-dominated Legislature.
+The Democratic proposal faces an uphill battle in

 Washington and Colorado are currently the only states to legalize recreational marijuana use.